Afeni Shakur: Estate of Tupac Shakur

-Following Tupac's death, his biological father Billy Garland attempted to inherit half of his estate, which Shakur opposed because Garland was an "absentee father who contributed little to Tupac's upbringing."
+Following her son's death, Tupac's biological father Billy Garland attempted to inherit half of his estate, which Shakur opposed because Garland was an "absentee father who contributed little to Tupac's upbringing."
 A judge denied his claim.

 Exactly one year after Tupac's death, with revenue from his albums released posthumously, Shakur founded the Georgia-based Tupac Amaru Shakur Foundation to provide art programs for young people and the Tupac Amaru Shakur Center for the Arts in Stone Mountain, Georgia.

 In 1997, she founded Amaru Entertainment, a holding company for all of Tupac's unreleased material.
 She also launched a fashion clothing line, Makaveli Branded in 2003.

 Shakur was reportedly in federal court on July 20, 2007, to file an injunction to prevent Death Row Records from selling any unreleased material from Tupac after the company failed to prove that the unreleased songs were not part of its bankruptcy settlement.

 In 2013, Shakur sued Entertainment One claiming they failed to pay Tupac's estate royalties worth seven figures for 2007’s Beginnings: The Lost Tapes.
 The estate also sued for the ownership of the master recordings for all of Tupac’s unreleased music.
-A court ruled Entertainment One must pay over six figures for royalties from Shakur's posthumous releases and all the unreleased recordings will go back to the estate.
+A court ruled Entertainment One must pay over six figures for royalties from Shakur's posthumous releases and all the unreleased recordings would go back to the estate.
 Death Row Records initially owned the rights to his music, which was purchased by Entertainment One in 2006.
+On September 29, 2018, the Shakur Estate won the case against Entertainment One.

 In 2014, Shakur helped create the Broadway musical Holler If Ya Hear Me, which featured Tupac's music.

 Shakur was not involved in the production of All Eyez on Me, a film based on Tupac's life, stating she felt betrayed by her lawyer, who made the deal with the production company Morgan Creek against her wishes.
 When she learned of the deal, she fired her lawyer, hired new ones, and fought against the contract and production company.
 She went to court several times, spending millions of dollars, which she stated led to her selling the Tupac Amaru Shakur Center for the Arts, eventually settling for an undisclosed amount of money.

 Shakur set up a trust to control all of Tupac's music rights which assigned music executive Tom Whalley as the executor of his estate following her death in 2016.